edisonywh/backoffice/README.md

 ## Can I use Backoffice in production?

 You sure can, but I would not really advise it.
-Although it's in active development now, Backoffice is still very early stage (Backoffice isn't even on Hex yet), so it's subject to a lot of API changes. **Expect changes without notice in this early stage.**
+Backoffice is pre-release and in active development now, so it's bound to have a lot of breaking API changes.
+Use at your own risk.

 For what it's worth, I am dogfooding it in production with [Slick Inbox](https://slickinbox.com).

 There are quite a number of issues right now:

-- [ ] Editing :map doesn't work
-- [ ] Index & Form fields default might not be the best (form fields right now attempts to show assocs, but you need to explicitly preload it and you can't edit them yet.)
+- [ ] Index & Form fields default might not be the best (form fields right now attempts to show assocs, but you need to explicitly preload it and you can't really edit them yet.)
-- [ ] Association support is not great
+- [ ] Association support is not great (it kinda works, but needs more testing/documentation)
 - [ ] etc...

 But, I encourage you to try it out anyway and contribute, and together we can make Backoffice great :)